mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

 ## $B$-Smooth Neighbours

 In this paper, we revisit the problem of finding two consecutive $B$-smooth integers, i.e., find integers $(r, r+1)$ such that $r$, $r+1$ have no factors of size exceeding the smoothness bound $B$.
 This problem that has emerged in the context of instantiating efficient isogeny-based public key cryptosystems.
 Though initially motivated in the context of key exchange[^1], it has found applications in the search for parameters for SQISign[^2], the leading isogeny-based signature scheme (in terms of practical potential).
+For these cryptographic applications we work over the finite field $\mathbb{F}\_{p^2}$ for some prime $p$, where we require $p^2-1$ to be as smooth as possible.
+This is bevause $p^2-1$ often corresponds to the rational torsion available that will be used for isogeny computations.
+Roughly speaking, the smaller the smoothness bound, the faster the signature scheme will be.
+If we have a pair of twin $B$-smooth integers $(r, r+1)$ and let $p = 2r+1$, then $p^2-1 = 4r(r+1)$ is $B$-smooth, as required.

 Whilst SQISign is currently the most compact post-quantum signature scheme, its signing algorithm is orders of magnitude slower than its post-quantum counterparts.
-Finding secure parameters for SQISign is related to finding $B$-smooth twins, with a large contributing factor to the overall efficiency of the protocol being the smoothness bound, $B$, as this corresponds to the rational torsion that will be used in isogeny computations.
-Roughly speaking, the smaller the bound $B$, the faster the signature scheme will be.

-In this work, we introduce new ways of finding large twin smooths based on the Conrey-Holmstrom-McLaughlin algorithm, which we now describe.
+Therefore, it is desirable to find primes $p$ with $p^2-1$ smooth as possible to increase SQISign's efficiency, which would be highly beneficial for its practicality.

+In this work, we introduce new ways of finding large twin smooths based on the Conrey-Holmstrom-McLaughlin (CHM) algorithm.
+It is a constructive algorithm which finds *almost* all twin smooth integers for a smoothness bound $B$.
+In their paper, Conrey--Holmstrom--McLaughlin runs this algorithm for $B = 200$ to find a list of 346,192 twin smooths in about 2 weeks, the largest of which were 79-bit integers.
+We first give an optimised implementation of the CHM algorithm that allows us to run it for much larger values of $B$, thus allowing us to find larger sized twins.
+For example, with $B = 547$, our implementation output a set of 82,026,426 pairs of $B$-smooth twins, the largest of which were 122-bit integers.
+However, it appears infeasible to increase $B$ to the point where the twins found purely using the CHM algorithm are large enough to be used for cryptographic applications.
+Aided by the fact that SQISign does not require $p^2-1$ to be *fully* smooth, we obtain cryptographic sized primes $p$ by combining larger twins found through CHM with techniques from the literature.

-## The Conrey--Holmstrom--McLaughlin Algorithm
+## The CHM Algorithm

-The Conrey--Holmstrom--McLaughlin (CHM) algorithm is a simple algorithm that generates B-smooth neighbours.
+The CHM algorithm is a simple algorithm that generates B-smooth neighbours.
 It works as follows:

 * We start with an initial set $S^{(0)} = {1, 2, ..., B-1}$ of positive integers less than $B$, representing twin smooth pairs $(1,2), (2,3), ..., (B-1, B)$.
 * Set $S^{(1)} =S^{(0)}$.